 - Your ambient temperatures should range from 82-87 degrees during the day with a basking spot of 95–120 degrees .

-- Let your iguana soak for 15 minutes at least a couple times per week.
+- Let your iguana soak for 15 minutes at least a couple of times per week.

 - Most owners recommend feeding mostly high calcium leafy greens.

 - Keep researching your iguana’s needs from multiple sources.